kazkansouh/sls-cloudfront-react-plugin/README.md

 It also assumes there is a React application created with `create-react-app` located in `../react-app`.
 This app makes use of the environment variable `REACT_APP_API_URL`.
-This environment variable will be set to the URL of the `httpApi` endpoint by looking up `HttpApiUrl` from the CloudFormation stack outputs.
+This environment variable will be set to the URL of the `httpApi` endpoint by looking up `ServiceEndpoint` from the CloudFormation stack outputs.

 ## Example Config: Cognito